 an application for shares only becomes binding on a new shareholder when the company notifies him that it accepts the application

 As far as the requirements of the Companies Act apply, the share certificates should be issued within two months of the share allotment.
 Most companies will, however, want to issue share certificates a lot quicker than that.
-This is because an application for shares only becomes binding on a new shareholder when the company notifies him that it accepts the application.
+That’s because an application for shares only becomes binding on a new shareholder when the company notifies him that it accepts the application.
 Until that time, it’s entirely possible for the potential shareholder to withdraw the application, a situation the company will obviously want to avoid!

 4 Complete a return of allotments via form SH01 to Companies House